magentabusiness/magentabusiness.github.io/docs/samples/syrus/syrus.md

 ![image](/images/samples/syrus/example.png)

-Replace [YOUR\_TOKEN] with the copied access token you got from Thingsboard when you created the device.
+Replace [YOUR\_TOKEN] with the copied access token you got from IoT Hub when you created the device.

 More information about: [https://syrus.pegasusgateway.com/syrdocs/syrus4/syruslang/#destinations](https://syrus.pegasusgateway.com/syrdocs/syrus4/syruslang/#destinations)

-The second file contains all the events that will be sent to the Thingsboard over MQTT, here is an example, this will send Ignition On/Off events and track points every minute:
+The second file contains all the events that will be sent to the IoT Hub over MQTT, here is an example, this will send Ignition On/Off events and track points every minute:

 {% highlight bash %}
 _####### ###### ####### ###### #######_